 This leaflet has been produced to provide you with general information about your operation.
-Most of your questions should have been answered by this leaflet It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+Most of your questions should be answered by this leaflet It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is a hysterectomy?

 A hysterectomy is a commonly performed and generally safe surgical procedure.
 This can be carried out in a number of ways and your surgeon will discuss the most appropriate type of hysterectomy for you.